-The building appears to be in excellent condition.
+Overall, the building appears to be structurally in good condition.
 In the course of rehabilitating the building, the structural system should be analyzed for seismic and gravity load deficiencies and reinforced as necessary.
-Strengthening provisions should be designed to preserve significant materials and spaces.
+Strengthening provisions should be designed to preserve significant materials and elements.